top of page

 There are few things you can do at home to keep your teeth looking as white as possible.

 • Brushing Your Teeth.
 The best way to keep your teeth as white possible is to brush your teeth daily for 2 min with the fluoride containing toothpaste.
-Clean in between your teeth once per day using floss or an incidental brush and rinse after meals with a fluoride mouthwash.
-This will prevent tooth decay, reduce the amount of tartar in between your teeth and your teeth as close to then natural colour as possible.
+Clean in between your teeth once per day using floss or an interdental brush and rinse after meals with a fluoride mouthwash.
+This will prevent tooth decay, reduce the amount of tartar in between your teeth and keep your teeth as close to their natural colour as possible.

 • Chew gum after meals.
 Chewing sugarfree gum after a meal can help to stimulate saliva production in your mouth, this neutralises the acid attack on your teeth and thereby reduces the likelihood of dark teeth caused by dental decay.